UltraMessaging/um_perf/README.md

 ### Choose CPUs

 Different hardware systems assign CPU numbers to NUMA nodes differently.
-Our servers do even/odd assignments, but there are [other numbering schemes](https://itectec.com/unixlinux/understanding-output-of-lscpu/).
+Our hosts have even/odd assignments, but there are [other numbering schemes](https://itectec.com/unixlinux/understanding-output-of-lscpu/).

 Enter the Linux command "lscpu".
 For example: